 Scalable

-The business must have potential to grow significantly — creating jobs, generating substantial revenue, and reaching beyond a single locality.
+The business must have potential to grow significantly, creating jobs, generating substantial revenue, and reaching beyond a single locality.
 Endorsers look for:

 - Total addressable market size

-- Path to £1m+ revenue within 3–5 years
+- Path to £1m+ revenue within 3 to 5 years

 - Plans to hire UK staff